0xLisanAlGaib/Solinfrence/README.md

 ## Future Work

 We aim to continue improving the library by adding more advanced statistical functions (e.g., covariance, correlation), incorporating additional distributions (e.g., Chi-square, F, Binomial), optimizing gas usage for larger datasets, adding hypothesis testing and more!

+greater than, less than, in between hypothesis testing confidence intervals
+Black-Scholes pricing